Shreesh0412/Employee-Management-system/README.md

                                 EMPLOYEE MANAGEMENT SYSTEM

+            Could be used by any organisation to manage Employee Data.

 DESCRIPTION-
+    Based on Python.

-    Made using Python file handling and Stack operations based on Lists.
+    Made using File handling and Stack operations based on Lists.

-    A command line interface is also made which asks the user to add, display, update, delete, search or exit the program as per the user's choice.
+    Contains a Command line interface- which asks the user to add, display, update, delete, search or exit the program as per the user's choice.

-    I have used the process of file handling to read, write and save the data entered by the user in a Comma separated value based file.
+    Used the process of file handling to read, write and save the data entered by the user in a CSV based file.

     The values added or modified will be stored in a separate CSV file and could be opened afterwards and also could be stored in Local Files.

 TO RUN THE PROJECT-
     Run the main.py file which has the CLI.
-    The added dataset has 4 values by default which could by modified as per the user's choice.
+    The added dataset has 4 values by default which could by modified further as per the user's choice.

 CONTENTS-
     emp.py:
-        contains the five main functions-
+        Contains the five main functions-

         create() : To add the values in the CSV file read() : To print all the values in the dataset file using file handling.